Whether you have a handheld leaf blower or a backpack leaf blower, you will run into times when it doesn’t have the power it once had.

 Old Gasoline Will Cause a Leaf Blower to Lose Power

 Ethanol attracts moisture which is corrosive to the fuel system and leaves behind gummy deposits that can clog the fuel system.
-These deposits can prevent fuel from flowing through the fuel lines and cause the carburetor to fail resulting in a loss of power.
+These deposits can prevent fuel from flowing through the fuel lines and cause the carburetor to fail and cause a loss of power.

-Because of the harmful effects of ethanol on your leaf blower, it is best to use a mid-grade unleaded gasoline with an octane-rating of 89 and a maximum ethanol content of 10%.
+Because of the harmful effects of ethanol on your leaf blower, it is best to use mid-grade unleaded gasoline with an octane rating of 89 and a maximum ethanol content of 10%.

-Never use gasolines with higher ethanol contents like E15, E30 and E85 fuels.
+Never use gasoline with higher ethanol contents like E15, E30, and E85 fuels.
 Identify the type of engine used on your leaf blower.
 2-cycle and 4-cycle leaf blowers require different fuels.

 Using the wrong kind of fuel in your leaf blower can damage the engine.
 Read more about the right fuel to use in your 2-cycle or 4-cycle leaf blower in “This is the Type of Gas and Oil Leaf Blowers Use“.

 - 2-cycle leaf blower fuel: Gas and oil mixture or 50:1, 40:1, or 32:1.
 Varies by manufacture and age of the leaf blower.

 - 4-cycle leaf blower fuel: Straight gas.
 Don’t mix with oil.